microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/alerttrigger.md

 ---
 title: "alertTrigger resource type"
-description: "Contains information about the properties that triggered a detection (properties exist in the alert entity)."
+description: "Contains information about the properties that triggered a detection (properties exist in the alert entity)."author: "Preetikr"
 ---

 # alertTrigger resource type